bxdoan/bxdoan/README.md

 <div align="center">

-> Everything you’ve ever wanted is on the other side of fear.
+> Whatever the mind of man can conceive and believe, it can achieve.

-> — George Addair —
+> — Napoleon Hill —

 </div>